 It might sound easy to produce either a single or 2-page summary resume for Board readers, but writing for a tight, condensed space is anything but simple.

-You’ll need to incorporate a short snapshot of leadership abilities, preferably summarized from your last several executive positions, in order to drive reader interest.
-This leadership summary should reflect turnarounds, strategic direction, change, and new profit initiatives you’ve led during the high points of your career.
+You’ll need to incorporate a short snapshot of leadership abilities to drive reader interest.
+This executive summary area should reflect turnarounds, strategic direction, change, and new profit initiatives you’ve led during the high points of your career.

-Condense your executive career into relevant, concise descriptions of successes, focusing on your fiscal authority and impact of strategic decisions.
+Condense your professional history into relevant, concise success stories, with an eye toward your fiscal authority and impact on strategic decisions.
 These could include new partnerships, industry affiliations, turnarounds, and other profitable ventures.

 Remember – your typical executive resume may be longer and provide more context, depending upon your career goal.
 As shown in this example of a Board resume, you’ll need to ruthlessly trim or summarize irrelevant information from your Board resume by only selecting data that shows readiness for Board leadership.